Understanding ESD Damage: What Really Happens & How to Prevent It

 ESD failure on a circuit board component caused by electrostatic discharge during electronics assembly

 Electrostatic discharge often feels invisible — because it is.
-Most damaging ESD events occur below the human perception threshold, meaning operators never feel the charge that quietly destroys devices.
+Most damaging ESD events occur below the human perception threshold of approximately 3,000V, meaning operators never feel the charge that quietly destroys devices.
 Modern components continue to shrink, and as tolerances tighten, so does their ability to survive electrical stress.
+CMOS devices can be damaged by discharges as low as 100V — a charge level that is completely imperceptible to the human body.

-From a quality standpoint, ESD damage shows up in three forms: catastrophic failure, latent failure that passes test then fails in the field, and upset events that cause unpredictable behavior.
+From a quality standpoint, ESD damage shows up in three forms: catastrophic failure (immediate, detectable at test), latent failure (passes test, fails in the field), and upset events (unpredictable behavior).
 All three affect yield, field returns, and customer trust.
 For a complete guide to building and maintaining an ESD control program, visit our ESD Program Essentials hub.

 How Static Builds Up on People, Tools & Surfaces

 Operators naturally generate charge through movement, garment friction, and contact with chairs or flooring.
+A person walking across a carpet can generate 35,000V of static charge; walking across vinyl flooring generates up to 12,000V.
 Tools like plastic bins, carts, and packaging amplify that charge.
 Without proper grounding, these charges seek a path to neutral — and that path is usually your product.

 That’s why a well‑built ESD program focuses on personnel grounding, dissipative worksurfaces, proper packaging, ionization, and verification testing.